Testosterone Injections are the most common T replacement

 Testosterone Propionate Injections

 This type of testosterone replacement has a much shorter half-life than testosterone Cypionate and Enanthate.
-The half-life is approaximately 19 hours after a single injection.
+The half-life is approximately 19 hours after a single injection.
 When testosterone propionate injections are prescribed, usually injections are lower and more frequent.
 Occasionally, propionate may be blended with cypionate or enanthate to combine both faster acting and slower acting esters.
 Usually this depends on the physician and patient, and what is the best combination to improve the patient’s testosterone levels and well-being.

-Goal of Testosterone Injections
+The goal of Testosterone Injections

-The main goal of testosterone injections is to achieve optimal physiological levels of testosterone, while avoiding any negative side-effects.
+The main goal of testosterone injections is to achieve optimal physiological levels of testosterone while avoiding any negative side-effects.
 Injections have been the most popular route in the United States for this type of therapy.

 Testosterone Injections – Fluctuating Serum Levels